Canadian Entrepreneurs Incentive: Boost Profitability

 It is most relevant to founders and long-term owner-operators considering a future sale or succession event.

-Structural and Compliance Considerations for the Canadian Entrepreneurs’ Incentive
+When to Apply the Canadian Entrepreneurs’ Incentive

 Certain corporate characteristics may affect qualification: